sakship2000/Soft-eng-sprints/ReadMe.txt

-This folder contains two projects from my Software Engineering class.
+This repository contains two projects from my Software Engineering class.
 1) System Requirement Specification of a Co-op support application which was assigned to help us get a better idea of the Agile Methodology.

 2) Hogwarts Hobo Game - a modified version of the famous Frogger game.
 Creating this game with a group of people helped me understand how employees undergo software engineering process in the workplace.